RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Threat Analysis of "High Risk" Influence:</b><br>
 - Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
 Hundreds of thousands of threatening texts exist against Amber Heard on the 6 platforms.
 With knowledge of social dynamics, within automated simulations caused by companies and services are percentages of incited people.
 In examples, within tens of thousands of repeated same texts on YouTube, false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
-<br>We show increases of threats and escalations - even in spite of her winning in cases or gaps of announcements.
+<br><b>We show increases of threats and escalations - even in spite of her winning in cases or gaps of announcements.</b>
 - Experts saw cyber crime needing flagging for removal by cybersecurity.
 - Clustering analysis with cyber intelligence reveals scientifically operations to cause distress beyond searching manually.
 - <i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>